Knute Buehler, MD

 Undergraduate Education: Oregon State University, Corvallis

 Dr. Knute Buehler is a proven innovator and problem solver.
 He is the author of more than a dozen published scientific research papers and is considered one of the premier surgeon developers in the world of computer assisted knee replacement.
 He has frequently taught these techniques to surgeons both domestically and internationally, especially China and India.
 Dr. Buehler has been a leading consultant for Stryker Corporation, a Fortune 500 company, designing artificial joints, developing software, and assisting with business development.
 He has U.S. and European patents for inventions that have worldwide sales and distribution.
-He continues to do medical consultant work at The Center, seeing former and new patients in clinic at The Center on a regular basis.
+He continues to do medical consultant work at The Center, seeing former and new patients, as well as giving second opinions.